Knowasweet/real_estate/README.md

 ### 1. Users
 1.1 User registration.
-Creates a new user with sending an email to the Mailtrap service for subsequent activation.
+Creates a new user with sending an email.

 ```
 POST api/v1/auth/users/